Shopify/shopify-api-js/docs/usage/billing.md

 If you're gating access to the entire app, you should check for billing:

 1. After OAuth completes, you'll get the session back from `shopify.auth.callback`.
 You can use the session to ensure billing takes place as part of the authentication flow.
 1. When validating requests from the frontend.
-Since the check requires API access, you can only run it in requests that work with `shopify.session.getCurrent`.
+Since the check requires API access, you can only run it in requests that work with `shopify.session.getCurrentId`.

 **Note**: the merchant may refuse payment when prompted or cancel subscriptions later on, but the app will already be installed at that point.
 We recommend using [billing webhooks](https://shopify.dev/apps/billing#webhooks-for-billing) to revoke access for merchants when they cancel / decline payment.